MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXOMailbox.md

 ```

 ### -Properties
 The Properties parameter specifies the properties that are returned in the output of this cmdlet.
 You can specify multiple values separated by commas.
-Wildcards ( * ) are supported.

 For more information about the available properties, see [Get-EXOMailbox property sets](https://review.docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/cmdlet-property-sets?branch=ExORestModule-chrisda#get-exomailbox-property-sets).